braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/templates/simple_survey.md

 You can then create a segment for users with `Promotions_Topic = true` to make sure that only users interested in your promotions will receive the relevant campaigns.

-{% alert important %} When Custom Attribute collection is enabled, adding multiple-choice responses will require you to set a designated Custom Attribute for each choice.
-So be sure to use a unique Custom Attribute name for each choice to prevent choices from overwriting each other! {% endalert %}
+{% alert important %} When Custom Attribute collection is enabled, choices that share the same Custom Attribute Name will be combined into an Array.{% endalert %}

 ### Step 4: Choose Submission Behavior